 - No feature flexibility: While Zoom offers good value for its features, the pricing structure leaves no room for teams to choose their feature tier.
 Everybody using Zoom Phone receives the same suite of features.

-GoTo Connect is a business phone system with cloud-based voice, video, and chat messaging.
+GoTo Connect is a cloud-based voice, video, and chat messaging platform.

-We found it easy to set up call distribution with GoTo’s dial plan editor, with an intuitive drag-and-drop interface to build an intricate routing system.
-We linked our entire business phone system with the software’s tools like queues, ring groups, voicemails, and announcements.
+It was easy to set up call distribution with GoTo’s dial plan editor, with an intuitive drag-and-drop interface to build an intricate routing system.
+We linked our entire phone system with the software’s tools like queues, ring groups, voicemails, and announcements.
 While we used type-to-voice to create the menu, you can custom-record audio as well.
 Smart call routing ensures that every inbound call reaches an available agent, if the first (or second) option doesn’t answer.

 GoTo Connect’s Basic plan offers just limited access to the routing tools mentioned above, making it a good fit for small teams.
 Teams of any size can benefit from the unlimited use provided in the Standard plan.